blookewoost/network_sniff/README.md

 ```
 Where <packet_num> is the number of packets to read, and the valid options are --rebuild or --capture-only

-**NOTE: We must run this program with 'sudo' because it creates a raw socket, which is a priveleged operation.**
+**We must run this program with 'sudo' because it creates a raw socket, which is a priveleged operation.**

 Running sniff.sh with valid arguments will automatically compile the program if no binary exists.
 Running with --rebuild will execute the makefile even if a binary already exists.
 Running with --capture-only will omit the report, and simply generate a file containing the packet capture.

-# Note:
+**The program can only capture packets as fast as they hit your network adapter, which depends on your network traffic.**

 ## Design
 The centerpiece of this project is a raw socket, implemented in C++.
 The raw socket will capture any packets visible to the listening adapter.